frederickm13/frederickm13.github.io/pages/index.md

 ---

 # Home
 Hello, and welcome to my website!
 My name is Frederick McCollum, but I go by Erick.
-I am a motivated IT professional with an unrivaled passion for technology, learning, and building valuable relationships.
-I strive to utilize modern technology to create valuable solutions, make a positive business impact, and empower others.
+I am a well-organized leader with a work ethic that has never been seen before.
+Every day I bring a sense of humor and contagious, positive energy.
+Communication is my best strength, and I honestly enjoy writing documentation.
+I have an unrivaled passion for technology, learning, solving problems, and building valuable relationships.
+If you give me a chance, I will be a respected leader within 6 months of joining your team.

 Please feel free to reach out to me with any questions and/or comments.
 Additionally, I would like to invite you to re-visit this site frequently to check back for more content.